Introduction#

 • radial: This section defines the model for the ocean tide loading effect.
 This is a secondary effect where the weight of the ocean tide causes the flexible sea floor to deform, which also needs to be accounted for in precise measurements.

 Each of these sections must specify the grid type of the model data, which can be either a cartesian grid or an lgp (unstructured triangular) grid.
+Every model section also accepts an engine key set to fes (default) or perth5.
+All sections within a single configuration file must use the same engine.

 Note